grindlemire/seezlog/README.md

 # Why?
 Because I found myself wanting to use seelog as a logger for command line tools but found it tedious to set up the xml formatting in every project.
-This will wrap all that logic and provide you a one line function that can setup a seelogger that prints to both a log file and stdout with the same formatting
+This will wrap all that logic and provide you a one line function that initializes a seelog logger capable of printing both to stdout and a log file.

 # Usage